 On Mastering Your Schedule

 The working mom needs to be master of her schedule, or things start to get overwhelming!
 Here I have collected all the best posts on getting organized and mastering your routines.
-First, you have to master your working mom morning routine (and grab your printable).
+First, you have to master your working mom morning routine (and grab your printable) as well as your perfect evening routine.
 Most of the time this means getting ready for the day, or the week, in advance or the night before.
 Here’s another sample morning routine from a fellow working mom.
 Here’s another great workbook for working moms.

 Here are more time savers for working moms with ideas of what you can plan in advance.
 You also need to find shortcuts, hacks, streamline your life, and use the tools available to you.
 Like this brilliant tip to eliminate laundry time sock issues.
 See, I’m not the only one who showers at night.